jcm-ai/Multi-AI-Agent-Systems-with-crewAI/README.md

 * AI agents independently ask and answer questions.

 * AI agents capable of continuous learning and adaptation based on task requirements and environmental changes.

+### crewAI Framework

+* Crew: The top-level organization that manages AI agent teams, oversees workflows, ensures collaboration, and delivers outcomes.

+* CrewAI: A framework that empowers AI agents to be autonomous, adaptive, and collaborative.

+### Why Multi AI Agents rather single agents?

+* Multiple AI agents can cover for each other, ensuring task completion.

+* Different AI agents can specialize in various aspects of a task, enhancing overall performance.

+* AI agents can work together, sharing knowledge and strategies to tackle complex problems.